Proving Physical Impairment in Personal Injury Cases

-Most Texas courts have held that a factfinder (jury or judge) should be able to compensate someone who is physically impaired “to the extent that party may no longer engage in or enjoy activities that he or she was able to do before the injury”.
+The majority of Texas courts have held that a factfinder (jury or judge) should be able to compensate someone who suffers a physically impairing personal injury “to the extent that party may no longer engage in or enjoy activities that he or she was able to do prior to the injury.”
 Golden Eagle Archery v.
 Jackson, 116 S.W.3d 757, 766 (Tex 2003).

-The physical impairment claimed must be more than just the loss of earning capacity, and must be more than pain and suffering – as these are separate elements of damages which you can recover under (no double recovery in other words).
-The physical impairment must be to the extent that it “produces a separate and distinct loss that is substantial and for which he should be compensated.”
+The physical impairment claimed must be more than just a loss of earning capacity, and it must be more than just pain and suffering – as these are separate elements of damages that can be recovered under the law under pain and suffering and lost earning capacity (no double recovery in other words).
+The physical impairment must be severe enough that it “causes a separate and distinct loss that is significant and for which he should be compensated.”
 Rosenboom Mach. & Tool, Inc. v.
 Machala, 995 S.W.2d 817, 826-28 (Tex.App.-Houston [1st Dist.]
 1999, pet. denied).

-The following examples are where courts have allowed awards for physical impairment (and therefore an injured person who has a similar injury should be able to make a claim for physical impairment in those situations):
+Courts have allowed awards for physical impairment in the following cases (and thus an injured person with a similar injury should be able to make a claim for physical impairment in those cases).

 - Lawson-Avila Constr., Inc. v.
 Stoutamire, 791 S.W.2d 584, 599, 600 (Tex.App.-San Antonio 1990, writ denied) (noting that physician testified that 27year-old plaintiff would have to restrict his activities for the rest of his life and his condition would become worse over time);